frilo-eth/product-designer-challenge/RATIONALE.md

 **What it does**:
 - Shows where liquidity sits relative to current price.
-- Highlights range, skew, cushion, risk pockets, tapering, and current position directionality.
+- Highlights range, skew, risk insights, and current position directionality.
 - Makes tick-level dynamics readable via histogram + smoothing.

 **Why it matters**: